tmhsplb/opiddailydoc/docs/Infrastructure.md

 [separate download](https://elmah.github.io/downloads/).
 Download the DDL Script for MS SQL Server from the referenced web page.
 The script is a .SQL file which may be executed as a query inside SSMS to create table ELMAH_Error.

-The ELMAH log is configured by the connection string named OPidDailyConnectionString on Web.config.
+The ELMAH log is configured by the connection string named OpidDailyConnectionString on Web.config.
 The value of this connection string is overwritten when the application is deployed to AppHarbor.
 See the Connection String section of the Database tab.

 The `<sytem.web>` section of Web.config must configure